rsalikhov/pao/ponderthis_july2019/README.md

   So, our candidates (X,Y) are: **(13,3), (10,4), (8,5)**.

-* The costraint that knight's cycle must be non-intersecting may be obtained from [this article](http://www.cs.swan.ac.uk/~cssimon/line_intersection.html).
-Let's define one of the khight's cycle edge as e1 with start point (x1,y1) and end point (x2,y2), another as e2 with start point (x3,y3) and end point (x4,y4).
+* The constraint that knight's cycle must be non-intersecting may be obtained from [this article](http://www.cs.swan.ac.uk/~cssimon/line_intersection.html).
+Let's define one of the knight's cycle edge as e1 with start point (x1,y1) and end point (x2,y2), another as e2 with start point (x3,y3) and end point (x4,y4).
 Then calculate t(a) and t(b) to check lines intersection.

 * To compute polygon area we may use results from [this article](https://www.mathopenref.com/coordpolygonarea.html).